atingupta2005/kafka-on-aws-Jan-25/concepts/day-2/01-Kafka-Producers-and-Consumers-Deep-Dive.md

 ### Kafka Producers and Consumers Deep Dive

 #### **Introduction**
 Kafka Producers and Consumers are the fundamental building blocks of any Kafka-based data pipeline.
 Producers send data to Kafka topics, while consumers subscribe to topics to process the data.
-This document dives deep into their configurations, behaviors, and real-world use cases to maximize throughput, reliability, and scalability.

 ---